drenangm/Data_Science_-_Machine_Learning_Projects/Naive_Bayes_Classifier/README.md

-# construindo_classificador_naive_bayes
-Building a Naive-Bayes classifier from the scratch
+# Building a Naive-Bayes classifier from the scratch

 # Teorema de Bayes